ronanociosoig-200/SourceryPlugin/README.md

 # Tuist Sourcery plugin

 A plugin that extends [Tuist](https://tuist.io) and calls [Sourcery](https://github.com/krzysztofzablocki/Sourcery) for a given module.
+Sourcery needs to be installed: `brew install sourcery`

 For example: